ConorWilliams/libfork/docs/api/core.rst

 Concepts and traits
 -----------------------------

-Libfork has a concept-driven API, built upon the following concepts.
+Libfork has a concept-driven API, built upon the following concepts and traits.

 Building blocks
 ~~~~~~~~~~~~~~~